sanjaymeena/sanjaymeena.github.io/_posts/book_notes/_posts/2016-05-8-book_notes_the_art_of_execution.md

 According to legendary fund manager Stanley Druckenmiller , "George Soros is one of the best loss takers"

-Successful investing is about assymetric returns.
+Successful investing is about asymmetric returns.
 "Winning is about ensuring the upside potential is significantly greater than the downside potenital loss"

 ### The Code of the Assassins

-Here are Assasins rule for what to do in losing position:
+Here are Assassins rule for what to do in losing position:

 * Kill all losers at 20-33%
 	* This device is the humble stop loss